junegunn/junegunn.github.io/content/docs/fzf/tips/processing-multi-line-items.md

 fzf is most commonly used to process single-line items like most other Unix tools.
 But you can also use it to process multi-line items as well and fzf is capable of properly displaying them in multi-line.
-To do that, you need to feed NUL-separated list to fzf using `--read0` option because a new line character can no longer be used to separate items.
+To do that, you need to feed NUL-separated list to fzf and use `--read0` option because a new line character can no longer be used to separate items.

 ```sh